Robinpig/Note/docs/CS/CN/TCP.md

 The assumption of the algorithm is that packet loss caused by bit errors is very small (much less than 1%), and therefore the loss of a packet signals congestion somewhere in the network between the source and destination.
 If this assumption is false, which it sometimes is for wireless networks, TCP slows down even when no congestion is present.
 In addition, many RTTs may be required for the value of cwnd to grow large, which is required for efficient use of networks with high capacity.

+### Fast Recovery

+In fast recovery, the value of cwnd is increased by 1 MSS for every duplicate ACK received for the missing segment that caused TCP to enter the fast-recovery state.
+Eventually, when an ACK arrives for the missing segment, TCP enters the congestion-avoidance state after deflating cwnd.
+If a timeout event occurs, fast recovery transitions to the slow-start state after performing the same actions as in slow start and congestion avoidance:
+The value of cwnd is set to 1 MSS, and the value of ssthresh is set to half the value of cwnd when the loss event occurred.

 ### Congestion Control with SACK